johannesholmberg/archive.holmberg.io/notebook/_posts/2012-07-18-bounded-by-assumptions.md

 - /article/bounded-by-assumptions/
 ---

-<p class="intro" markdown="1">**A** couple of weeks ago I did something that, in my own terms, was amazing.
-I was up in the skies, flying in a two-seat aerobatic airplane at a speed of 400 km/h.</p>
+A couple of weeks ago I did something that, in my own terms, was amazing.
+I was up in the skies, flying in a two-seat aerobatic airplane at a speed of 400 km/h.

 Ever since I can remember I've been terribly afraid of heights.
 Just two years ago, I was so immensely scared of flying I'd had to down a couple of drinks before entering a plane.
 I've never dared to ride even the simplest of roller coasters.